Mohamed-khaled0/Mohamed-khaled0/README.md

 - 🔭 I’m currently working on Tasks from the Sparks Foundation
 - 🌱 I’m currently learning PostgreSQL
 - 📫 How to reach me: mohamedalshraby3@gmail.com
-- 🌱 ask me about Excel and SQL
+- 🌱 ask me about Excel , SQL , Testing
 #